 The bushfire season is a stressful time for a lot of people.
-Those in high-risk areas will need to keep alert throughout the summer and monitor conditions in their surrounding area.
-It is normal to feel anxious during this time of year and this anxiety may be worse for people who have been affected by bushfires in the past.
+It is normal to feel anxious during this time of year, and this anxiety may be worse for people who have been affected by bushfires in the past.

 How your mind deals with a threat

-During a threat or emergency, our bodies are placed in a heightened state of alert.
+During a threat or emergency, such as a bushfire, our bodies are placed in a heightened state of alert.
 This is a natural response to danger that helps us deal with immediate circumstances.

 The heightened state helps us:

-While this is a natural response, maintaining this state through a long period, such as the bushfire season, can make our mind and body fatigued and lose efficiency.
+This is a natural response, but maintaining this state through a long period, such as the bushfire season, can take its toll.
+It can make your mind and body fatigued and less efficient.

-Preparing a Bushfire Survival Plan will help you mentally cope throughout the bushfire season as it will help reduce the uncertainty and anxiety around what you and your family will do should a threat arise.
+Preparing a Bushfire Survival Plan will help you cope, mentally, throughout the bushfire season.
+It will help reduce the uncertainty and anxiety around what you and your family will do if a threat arises.